LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Flow State Management

 \subsection{Management Procedures}

-In stateful middleboxes, flow tracking refers to the process of finding the associated flow state with a given \texttt{fid}.
-It normally takes place in the early stage of each packet processing cycle.
-The identified state may be accessed anywhere and anytime thereafter in the packet processing~\cite{khalid2016,Kablan2017}.
-Thus, it should be pinned in enclave immediately after flow tracking, so that subsequent functions can run at native speed.
+We refer to \emph{flow tracking} as the process of finding the correct flow state on a given \texttt{fid}.
+It takes place in the early stage of the packet processing cycle.
+The identified state may be accessed anywhere and anytime afterwards~\cite{khalid2016,Kablan2017}.
+Thus, it should be pinned in the enclave immediately after flow tracking to avoid being accidentally paged out.
+The full flow tracking procedure is described in Alg.~\ref{alg:state}.

-\inlinesec{Initialization} For efficiency, we preallocate entries for all three components.
-A random key and IV are drawn with \texttt{sgx\_read\_rand} for the authenticated encryption of flow states.
-These secrets are always kept inside enclave.
+\inlsec{Initialization} For efficiency, we preallocate entries for all three components.
+During initialization, a random key is generated and stored inside the enclave for the required authenticated encryption.